rmcgibbo/npcuda-example/README.md

 Note: the python module gets its name from the %module line in `swig.i` (line 3).
 That name (in this case `gpuadder`) needs to match the name in the `py_modules` line of setup.py (line 112) so that the python file `gpuadder.py` and the shared object file `_gpuadder.so` match up.

+# setuptools monkey patching and setup.py

+setuptools does not know anything about NVCC by default, and doesn't really support having multiple compilers that are on the same OS
+(it can deal with microsoft vs. linux, but not with nvcc vs gcc).
+So we need some tricks.

+To implement the "special hack" in step 2 above, we create a new UnixCCompiler for NVCC and explicitly set the executable for its linker to be `echo`, which makes sure it never executes the link step.
+This means that NVCC is only going to create a `.o` file.
+Next, we need to make sure that gcc linker thats going to merge the swig_wrapper with the manager into the final `.so` file can find the NVCC created `.o`.
+This is done in the hacky-est way possible, using the extra `glob_extra_link_args` which explicitly adds the path to `manager.o` to the link line.

+`custom_build_ext` is the hook into customizing setuptools.
+It is the class that dispatches the compilation of the extension to the compilers.
+By customizing it, we make sure that the NVCC compiler is called for any extension having .cu source files, and gcc is used otherwise.

+The actual implementation of the `glob_extra_link_args` is also done here.